-Non-exam assessment Portfolio (60%)
+Non-exam assessment - Portfolio (60%)

 During Year 10 and 11, you will work on three projects that make up your portfolio.
+This work is worth 60% of your total GCSE mark.:

-Project 1: Skills based tasks (drawing, CAD & modelling)

-Project 2: Project based on a given theme (using inspiration from Designers to produce own designs to make a lamp)

-Project 3: Choice of past exam questions used as a starting point to develop your own ideas.
+- Project 1: Skills based tasks (drawing, CAD & modelling) - Project 2: Project on a given theme (using inspiration from designers to produce own designs to make a lamp) - Project 3: Choice of past exam questions used as a starting point to develop your own ideas.

-- Detailed research into designers/Artists.
+Detailed research into designers/Artists.

-- Drawing (sketching & CAD), model making & experimenting.
+Drawing (sketching & CAD), model making & experimenting.

-- Designing & development of ideas
+Designing & development of ideas

-- Making the product.
+Making the product.